 - 1.4.1 In-house Funds.
 Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months).
 Greater returns are usually obtainable by investing for longer periods.
 While most cash balances are required in order to manage the ups and downs of cash flow, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer term investments will be carefully assessed. - If it is thought that Bank Rate is likely to rise significantly within the time horizon being considered, then consideration will be given to keeping most investments as being short term or variable. - Conversely, if it is thought that Bank Rate is likely to fall within that time period, consideration will be given to locking in higher rates currently obtainable, for longer periods. - 1.4.2 Investment Returns Expectations.
-Bank Rate is unlikely to rise from 0.10% for a considerable period.
-It is very difficult to say when it may start rising, so it may be best to assume that investment earnings from money market-related instruments will be sub 0.50% for the foreseeable future. - 1.4.3 Investment treasury indicator and limit total principal funds invested for greater than 365 days.
+The Bank Rate increased to 0.50% in February 2022 and is expected to increase further during 2022. - 1.4.3 Investment treasury indicator and limit total principal funds invested for greater than 365 days.
 These limits are set with regard to the Council's liquidity requirements and to reduce the need for early sale of an investment, and are based on the availability of funds after each year-end.

-Upper limit for principal sums invested for longer than 365 days £m 2021/22 2022/23 2023/24 Principal sums invested for longer than 365 days £0.5 £0.5 £0.5 Current investments as at 31.01.21 in excess of 1 year maturing in each year £0.5 £0.5 £0.5
+Upper limit for principal sums invested for longer than 365 days £ 2022/23 2023/24 2024/25 Principal sums invested for longer than 365 days £500,000 £500,000 £500,000 Current investments as at 31.01.22 in excess of 1 year maturing in each year £500,000 £500,000 £500,000